 Polarized Test: How to Tell If Sunglasses Are Polarized?

-You can better understand the edema of a good pair of polarized sunglasses when sailing on a boat or fishing.
+You can better understand the importance of a good pair of polarized sunglasses when sailing on a boat or fishing.
 Polarized sunglasses do more than just add cool style.
 Because a good pair of polarized sunglasses also provides UV protection. polarizing filters; They reduce glare from light from water, the road or glass.

 What Does Polarized Mean?